eron93br/eron93br/README.md

 I’m currently working on an IoT project that involves the use of Sigfox technology to develop a medical product to assist people that are being treated with oxygen therapy.

+# Embedded Hardware Engineering consultant

+In addition to my work, I also work as an Embedded Hardware Engineer in consulting/freelance projects.
+I would love to hear about your project and see what I can help you.

 # Always learning

 I’m currently learning more about machine learning techniques and data science applied to finance.